benchagraa/badr-luxury/README.md

 For the database I used Supabase (greatest Firebase alternative).
 Canva for logo.

+What's been used in this project:

+- Smooth UX design
+- Used design patterns like Render Pros, Higher Order Components and Error Boundary.
+- Used React Query.
+- Used Jest to test components, especially custom hooks (where most of the logic is)
+- Clean code.
+- Separate the presentation logic from the business logic.

 To test it out, it's pretty straightforward:

 <p>1.
 Clone the repository</p>